mirasac/algonume/project/Notes.md

 - Data file format for output values is set as shown in the [official Gnuplot documentation](http://gnuplot.info/docs_5.5/loc17750.html) but it is different from what suggested by Professor's (i.e. y variable fixed in each block), so I might change the format.
 - Before launching the simulation, normalize quantities to reduce their magnitudes and avoid numerical divergences (e.g. time normalized in units of 1 day).
 - Divide total solar irradiance by 4 due to combination of day-night cycle and distribution of total energy over a disk (i.e. S_0 * r * pi^2 / (4 * r * pi^2) = S_0 / 4) and again by 2 due to the choice to focus on the Northern Hemisphere and not only on the illuminated face of the Earth.
+- Use optical depths and formulae for soot from TTAPS-II because reproducing the aerosol formation computational model presented in Turco 1979 goes beyond the purpose of this work.

 # Questions
 - What is temperature profile instability.
 - What is lapse rate?
 Is the technical term of temperature in pressure-temperature plot?
+Sort of: it is the variation of temperature with altitude and since altitude and pressure can be related quantitatively, it can be expressed also as variation with pressure.
 - How do I choose which formulae are suitable for specific wavelengths?
 Do I simply set a threshold on wavelenght value?
 I may also set the function as method of the class used to represent gases.
 - Why there is a pi multiplying the spectrally averaged plank function?
 Probably for the parametrizations I use it is not needed.
+It is needed, since it is the factor resulting from the integration in the solid angle of an hemisphere of Planck law for the azimuthal component of the solar beam.
+- Absorption (or more generally, exctintion) coefficients depend on temperature and pressure.
+How can I use them to approximate absorbtion in uniform layers of gases?
+I must assume that their variation with temperature and pressure is negligible with respect to the varying quantities I am evaluating.

 # Keywords
 - Tracer continuity equation (cfr. https://clima.github.io/OceananigansDocumentation/v0.47.1/physics/navier_stokes_and_tracer_conservation/, https://getm.eu/files/GETM/doc/html/node78.html and https://climate.ucdavis.edu/ATM121/AtmosphericDynamics-Chapter01-Part03-Continuity.pdf).